 \subsection{Cuboids and face cuboids}

-We begin by introducing the main objects our work deals with.
-A \textit{cuboid} is a hexahedron, which is (redundantly) characterized by the following seven lengths.
-These are the three edges $A,B,C$, the three face diagonals $X,Y,Z$, and the diagonal $U$.
-They are related by the following four equations:
+A \emph{cuboid} is a rectangular box.
+It is described by seven quantities: the three edge lengths $A,B,C$, the three face diagonals $X,Y,Z$, and the space diagonal $U$.
+Naturally, these are not independent, but satisfy the four relations

-A \textit{perfect cuboid} is defined to be a cuboid such that the seven lengths are in $\mathbb{Z}$.
-The non-existence of such a cuboid is an old and sought-after conjecture whose origin dates back to Euler.
+A \emph{perfect cuboid} is one all of whose seven lengths are integers.
+Whether a perfect cuboid exists is a venerable open problem, going back to Euler, which has so far resisted several investigations: no example is known, and none has been ruled out.

-The \textit{surface parametrizing cuboids}, introduced by Van Lujik in \cite{VL} (and also called box variety in \cite{FSM}), is the subvariety $\Upsilon$ of $\mathbb{P}^{6}$ defined by the four equations (\ref{eq:cuboids}) in the homogeneous cooordinates $A,B,C,X,Y,Z,U$.
-The $\mathbb{Z}$-points of $\Upsilon$ thus consists of perfect cuboids.
-A conjecture which goes back to Euler is that perfect cuboids do not exists, i.e., $\Upsilon(\mathbb{Q}) = \emptyset$.
-By the valuative criterion for properness, looking for the $\mathbb{Z}$-points of $\Upsilon$ and for its $\mathbb{Q}$-points is equivalent.
+It is natural to approach this question geometrically, by assembling all cuboids into a single algebraic variety.
+Following van~Luijk~\cite{VL}, the \emph{surface parametrizing cuboids} (also known as the \emph{box variety} in~\cite{FSM}) is the closed subvariety